LAKSHYA9941/Agent_browser/README.md

-I need to create a README.md file and a detailed explanation text file for the browser agent project.
-I'll examine the project structure and functionality to provide comprehensive documentation.

-toolName: view_files

-status: success

-filePath: c:\Users\slaki\Downloads\CODES\genaiwithjs\browseragent\README.md

 # Browser Agent

 A browser automation agent powered by AI that can interact with web pages like a human.
 This project uses LangChain, Puppeteer, and OpenRouter API to create an agent that can navigate to websites, locate forms, fill them out, and submit them - all while taking screenshots at each step.